-Commercial Mobile Service Alert Advisory Committee.
+Commercial Mobile Service Alert Advisory Committee

 The committee submitted recommendations on using commercial cell phone technology for emergency alerts within the time frame required by Congress (i.e., by October 12, 2007).
 In accordance with provisions in the WARN Act, the FCC completed a proceeding reviewing the recommendations made by the Commercial Mobile Service Alert Advisory Committee (CMSAAC) within 180 days of receiving the recommendations.

-Commercial Mobile Alert System.
+Commercial Mobile Alert System

 The proposal to develop a Commercial Mobile Alert System (CMAS) and other recommendations made by the CMSAAC were opened to public comment by the FCC on December 14, 2007.
 In the subsequent rule-making, the FCC adopted most of the recommendations made by the CMSAAC.
 In addition to message formats and other standards, some of the key rules cover

 - Type of alerts.
 Three alert categories, as defined in the Report and Order, are required to be carried by participating carriers: presidential, imminent threat, and AMBER alerts. - Coverage of alerts.
 The standard for location coverage is to be county-wide. - Management of alerts.
-The CMSAAC recommended that a federal agency act as an aggregator in accepting, verifying, and routing messages. - P.L.
-109-347, Sec.
-606 (c). - P.L.
-109-347, Sec.
-606 (b). - P.L.
-109-347, Sec.
-605. - P.L.
-109-347, Sec.
-604. - P.L.
-109-347, Sec.
-602 (a). - FCC, Notice of Proposed Rulemaking, December 14, 2007, PS Docket No. 07-287. - FCC, First Report and Order, April 9, 2008, PS Docket No. 07-287 (FCC 08-99).
+The CMSAAC recommended that a federal agency act as an aggregator in accepting, verifying, and routing messages.

+The FCC continues to refine the rules for providing CMAS.
+The most recent set of requirements is contained in the Third Report and Order, released August 7, 2008 (Docket No. 07-287).